Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 #### Historical Custody Failures: Lessons from Practice

-The theoretical frameworks and best practices described above emerged from hard-earned lessons.
-Several high-profile failures demonstrate how custody breakdowns occur in practice, not through sophisticated attacks on cryptography but rather through operational lapses, poor segregation, and insider risks.
+The architectural choices and best practices described above were forged by failure; the cases below show how custody breakdowns happen in practice.
+Several high-profile failures demonstrate how custody breakdowns occur, not through sophisticated attacks on cryptography but rather through operational lapses, poor segregation, and insider risks.
 These cases illustrate why institutional custody requires more than technical sophistication; it demands rigorous processes, proper oversight, and unwavering adherence to segregation principles.

 **Mt.
 Gox** (2014) demonstrated the severe consequences of blurred hot/cold segregation and absent reconciliation procedures.
 The exchange operated for years with inadequate controls and no real-time visibility into actual versus reported balances.
 When the collapse occurred, investigators discovered that hackers had been slowly draining funds since 2011, while the exchange continued operating normally.
 Approximately 850,000 BTC were initially reported lost; about 200,000 BTC were later recovered, leaving approximately 650,000 BTC permanently missing.
 These losses could have been detected and limited through proper segregation and daily reconciliation.